 St. Johns, Zabargad and Rocky Island

-The marine parks of St. John’s Reef, Zabargad and Rock Island are home to some of the Red Sea's most impressive coral, with the reefs becoming healthier the further south you venture, towards Egypt's remote southern border.
+The marine parks of St. John’s Reef, Zabargad and Rocky Island are home to some of the Red Sea's most impressive coral, with the reefs becoming healthier the further south you venture, towards Egypt's remote southern border.
 To reach this remote southern region, vessels will likely depart from Marsa Alam.
 Due to its isolation, this route promises unique and challenging experiences filled with steep drop-offs patrolled by pelagics and spectacular networks of tunnels.

 Popular liveaboard routes in Saudi Arabia's Red Sea